Exact Dynamics of Multi-class Stochastic Gradient Descent: Introduction

 \subsection{Model Set-up}

-We consider data $a\in\R^d$ that comes from a Gaussian mixture with $\ell^\star$ number of classes.
-At the training stage, each data point comes to us with its class label.
-Denote a random data point $a$ from class $i$ as $(a,i).$ We consider the optimization problem
+We consider feature input data $a\in\R^d$ that comes from a Gaussian mixture with $\ell^\star$ number of classes.
+At the training stage, each data point comes to us with its target $y\in \R^m$ that encodes the class label.
+A data point belongs to the class $i\in[\ls]$ with probability $p_i,$ such that $\sum_{i=1}^\ls p_i = 1.$ The number of classes $\ls$ can either be constant or $O(\log (d)).$ We consider the optimization problem